phalcon-orphanage/docs/en/reference/events.rst

         echo "Total Elapsed Time: ", $profile->getTotalElapsedSeconds(), "\n";
     }

-In a similar manner we can register an lambda function to perform the task instead of a separate listener class (as seen above):
+In a similar manner we can register a lambda function to perform the task instead of a separate listener class (as seen above):

 .. code-block:: php